crismaproject/wirecloud-widgets/README.md

 allows for streamlined handling of RESTful operations with the external World State Repository, including (but not limited to) CRUD operations of entities, world states, simulation data, etc. To use it, one only needs to load `wsrapi.js` and create a new instance of the `WorldStateRepository` JavaScript class.
-Note that this API implementation relies on jQuery for AJAX operations and deferred functionalities; it is necessary to load jQuery 2.x first.
+Note that this API implementation relies on jQuery for XHR operations and deferred functionalities; it is necessary to load [jQuery](jquery.com) first.

 A full list of operations is provided in `wsrapi-documentation.htm`.
 This file automatically inspects `wsrapi.js` and lists all instance methods discovered through reflection of the class.

-There are no plans to create an angular module out of this yet, but it should be a simple matter of registering an instance of the class.
+There are plans to create an [angular](https://angularjs.org/) service for this in the near future; in the meantime it should suffice to register an instance of the class with angular.

 **Important:**
 If a widget or operator uses the WSR-API, it should exist as *your_widget_name/js/wsrapi.js*.
 This has the benefit that